 Social media impersonators are social engineering ploys which mimic a brand’s or individual’s image and messaging, hijack their social presence and launch a scam or cyber attack.
-The ZeroFOX Research Team used the ZeroFOX Platform to detect social media impersonators across 6 different networks: Twitter, Facebook, Instagram, LinkedIn, Google+ and YouTube.
+The ZeroFox Alpha Team used the ZeroFox Platform to detect social media impersonators across 6 different networks: Twitter, Facebook, Instagram, LinkedIn, Google+ and YouTube.
 The detection algorithms leveraged a machine learning-based approach that applied natural language processing and image recognition to measure the relative similarity between an impersonating profile and its would-be victim.

-In an upcoming white paper, we highlight some of the most common and dangerous tactics.
-Here, we preview just a few examples whose common endgame is to phish their victims.
-In this post, we take a deep dive into three observed social media impersonator tactics, techniques and procedures (TTPs): verification phishing, paid advertisement phishing, and customer support phishing.
-Our goal is to raise social media security awareness and to share intelligence about the type of digital risks that businesses can expect to combat in the year ahead.
+In the full white paper, we highlight some of the most common and dangerous tactics.
+This abstract is just a few examples whose common endgame is to phish their victims.
+We take a deep dive into three observed social media impersonator tactics, techniques and procedures (TTPs): customer support phishing, verification phishing, and paid advertisement phishing.

 On nearly every major social network, the genuine accounts of popular brands and celebrities will almost always be adorned with a verification badge, usually in the form of a blue checkmark adjacent to the profile picture.
 The social networks use verification badges to help their users differentiate between genuine accounts and fake accounts attempting to exploit the real account’s popularity.
 Brands and social media influencers understandably scramble to earn the coveted checkmark to boost their authority and encourage user engagement.
 To satisfy the demand for verified account from both users the popular accounts that they follow, the social networks have established ways to apply for verification.
 They review the account on a case-by-case basis and decide whether or not to bestow the account with a hard-earned badge.